Does Low Volatility Outperform in India? 18-Year NSE Backtest (2006-2025)

 Key Findings:

-1. Annual Rebalancing Creates Tax Efficiency: Unlike monthly or quarterly rebalancing (which can trigger STCG), annual rebalancing allows holdings to qualify for LTCG treatment, reducing tax drag from a potential 15% to 10%.
+- Annual Rebalancing Creates Tax Efficiency: Unlike monthly or quarterly rebalancing (which can trigger STCG), annual rebalancing saves 0.44% per year compared to more frequent rebalancing by allowing holdings to qualify for LTCG treatment, reducing tax drag from a potential 20% to 12.5%.

-3. Net Outperformance Remains Strong: Even after 0.51% annual tax drag, the strategy still delivers +5.24% annual outperformance vs the benchmark.
+- Net Outperformance Remains Positive: Even after 0.47% annual tax drag, the strategy still delivers +1.96% annual outperformance vs the benchmark.

 Why Most Backtests Get This Wrong